 There were already several stories of the coin’s origin.

-Lovett himself was a well-regarded artisan, and had engraved a distinctive capped Liberty head for use on the tokens he was making for merchants in the North as federal coins were vanishing from circulation.
-Confederate agents approached him via leading silversmiths Bailey, Banks and Biddle to offer a contract for design and manufacture of coins for their new government.
+Lovett himself was a well-regarded artisan and had engraved a distinctive capped Liberty head for use on the tokens he was making for merchants in the North as federal coins were vanishing from circulation.
+Confederate agents approached him via leading silversmiths Bailey, Banks and Biddle to offer a contract for the design and manufacture of coins for their new government.

-It is known that contracts for printing Confederate paper money had already been offered to New York printers in these confused days before Lincoln’s government had decided on non-intercourse with it new Southern rival… why not coinage as well?
+It is known that contracts for printing Confederate paper money had already been offered to New York printers in these confused days before Lincoln’s government had decided on non-intercourse with its new Southern rival… why not coinage as well?
 Lovett (it was said) accepted at least part of the Southern offer, creating obverse dies bearing his distinctive Liberty and the legend CONFEDERATE STATES OF AMERICA 1861.

-The reverse bore a wreath of rice, tobacco and cotton, with a minute signature “L” around 1/CENT.
+The reverse bore a wreath of rice, tobacco, and cotton, with a minute signature “L” around 1/CENT.
 Lovett supposedly asserted that he had struck 12 pieces in copper-nickel, hiding 11 and the dies in fear of arrest for trading with the enemy and carrying one as a pocket piece.
 After this, the story becomes increasingly murky.
 Part seems true: that Lovett accidentally spent his pocket piece in a favorite Philadelphia tavern.